In May 2021, this chapter was given a general refresh throughout and information added on applying for a copy of a birth certificate online.

 Where an application for disclosure of information relating to an adult is refused, this is a Qualifying Determination and the applicant may apply to the Independent Review Mechanism in relation to the decision.

-Where an application for disclosure of information is agreed despite the objection of the subject, this is also a Qualifying Determination and the subject of the information may apply to the Independent Review Mechanism.
-(See Attending an IRM panel: information sheets (GOV.UK)).
+Where an application for disclosure of information is agreed despite the objection of the subject, this is also a Qualifying Determination and the subject of the information may apply to the Independent Review Mechanism (see also: Prepare for a Review Panel (GOV.UK)).

 The person requesting an Independent Review must apply within 40 working days of receiving notification of the decision.